 This was the mid-autumn festival moon in China (Zchong Chyo Jie), and across the planet hundreds of millions of family members gathered to eat mooncakes and sit on rooftops and look at the moon and talk in much the same way that this family talks, when it isn’t thinking about the reason we are all here.
 The “extended family principle” of Asian families is not something to be codified and analyzed.
 It is innate to us.
 We cannot turn from it without pain.
 We meet and share and do our duties without duty.
 We feel one another.

 Mid-autumn among the changing, falling, dying leaves of North Central New Jersey, my host chose to leave this earth.

 There was a period of viewing at the funeral home which brought mixed emotions to the family and friends present.
 It was so disturbing to see his empty corpse in that cold, grey coffin, half-opened to reveal his upper torso.
 His absence from that chamber was painfully apparent in the immediate.
-There was nothing left of the soul which had only so recently occupied this cadaver.
+There was nothing left of the soul which had so recently occupied this cadaver.

 We were angry at his departure and stared numbly.
 Some of us whispered, “I hate this!” and “This is not Hindu tradition!” and “Why are we here?”
 But we did so mostly because we were angry he was gone and we were hurt and tired and exhausted by our own emotions.

 He was dead then and the viewing was meant to confirm it.
 It was ugly the first day.
 I couldn’t return for the next.
 But I heard it was better, with more people in the room and more talk and energy.